nikkijuk/nikkijuk.github.io/README.md

 different developers can write different code.

 Using LLM for generating code is flexible approach.
-You can give it just prompt (instructions) and LLM will generate code based on its knowledge It's like writing code by yourself, but you have assistant who helps you.
+You can give it just prompt (instructions) and LLM will generate code based on its knowledge.
+It's like writing code by yourself, but you have assistant who helps you.
 You can guide assistant by giving more detailed instructions, providing context, setting constraints, and defining architecture.